Latest Service Information

 Implant

-A small rod which releases the hormone progestogen is placed in the upper arm under the skin
+A small rod which releases a progestogen is placed in the upper arm under the skin

 • Lasts up to 3 years

-• Periods can be irregular or stop completely
+• Periods can stay the same, stop, or be frequent or irregular

 Some GPs are able to fit and remove implants, ask your GP if this is a service they offer.